 The vast majority of people use touring panniers when bicycle touring.
 They are a tried and tested method of carrying everything a cyclist will need on short trips or long expeditions.

-The traditional set-up will see two large panniers on the rear rack, and two smaller ones on the front rack.
-Items such as a tent are then often strapped across the touring bike rear rack.
+The traditional set-up will see two large panniers on the rear rack, and two smaller ones on the front rack as well as a handlebar bag.
+Camping gear items such as a tent are then often strapped across the touring bike rear rack.
 There are even top rack packs available which sit neatly on the rear panniers and buckle into them.

 Benefits of using bicycle touring panniers